MwitaBrian/random-quote-generator/README.md

 # Random Quote Generator

-Random Quote Generator is a simple project that generates a random using quotes API as the data source.User can navigate to a different random quote using Next button.
+Random Quote Generator is a simple project that generates a random quote using quotes API as the data source.User can navigate to a different random quote using Next button.
 The User can also share the quote on Twitter using the Tweet button.
 This application is designed using Javascript, HTML & CSS technologies.

 ## Technologies Used